hwpaige/spacex-dashboard/docs/README.md

 ## YouTube Integration

-The dashboard embeds YouTube videos for SpaceX launches using the standard `youtube.com/embed` URL with a custom WebEngine profile that includes a request interceptor.
-The interceptor automatically adds a `Referer` header (`https://www.youtube.com/`) to all YouTube requests, ensuring compliance with YouTube's embedding policies that require proper referrer information.
+The dashboard embeds YouTube videos for SpaceX launches using the privacy-focused `youtube-nocookie.com/embed` URL with a custom WebEngine profile that includes a request interceptor.
+The interceptor automatically adds a `Referer` header (`https://www.youtube.com/`) to all YouTube requests, and the embed URL includes an `origin` parameter for additional compliance with YouTube's embedding policies.
 - PyQt6
 - Qt WebEngine
 - FastF1 (for F1 data)